NLeSC/Massive-PotreeConverter/README.md

 There is a Dockerfile available and a image build in [Docker Hub] (https://registry.hub.docker.com/u/oscarmartinezrubi/massive-potreeconverter/).
 See end of page for information on how to use it.

 ## Installation

-Install the dependencies, i.e. PDAL, PotreeConverter, pycoeman and LAStools (only open-source for basic components but commercial license is required for the additional components).

 Clone this repository and install it with pip (using a virtualenv is recommended):